derrick-yu1/4-Bit-CPU/README.md

 ## Description of Each Module
 1. Program Counter: Register that holds the address of the next instruction in memory.
 It is positively edge triggered with three control pins
-  - Lp - Load the program counter from the bus
+  - Lp - Load content from the bus into the program counter
   - Cp - Increment the program counter
-  - Ep - Output the program counter onto the bus
+  - Ep - Output the content of the program counter onto the bus
 2. Memory Address Register (MAR): Register that holds the address of the current instruction.
 It is positively edge triggered with two control pins
-  - Lm - Load MAR from the bus from the bus
+  - Lm - Load content from the bus to the memory address register
-  - Em - Output MAR onto the bus
+  - Em - Output the content of the memory address register onto the bus
 3. RAM: Stores data and instructions.
 It is positively edge triggered with two control pins
-  - Cs - Output RAM in Read mode
+  - Cs - Output the content of the RAM at the current adddress in Read mode
-  - We - Read RAM or Write to RAM
+  - We - Read the content of the RAM at the current address or Write to the RAM at the current address
 4. Instruction Register: Register that holds the instruction.
 It is positively edge triggered with two control pins
-  - Li - Load the instruction register from the bus
+  - Li - Load the content from the bus into the instruction register
-  - Ei - Output the instruction register onto the bus
+  - Ei - Output the content of the instruction register onto the bus
 5. Control Unit: It decodes the opcode from the instruction and controls all control pins of all modules.
 It is negatively edge triggered.
 6. Accumulator: Register that stores the result of an ALU operation.
 It is positively edge triggered with two control pins
-  - La - Load the accumulator from the bus
+  - La - Load content from the bus into the accumulator
-  - Ea - Output the accumulator onto the bus
+  - Ea - Output the content of the accumulator onto the bus
 7. ALU: Performs arithmetic and logical operations.
 It has three control pins grouped as a single “Select” control
   - ALU Select (M2M1M0)
 8. ALU Input Register: Register that holds the data that will be used to perform an operation by the ALU with the content in the accumulator.
 It is positively edge triggered with one control pin
-  - Lib - Load IB from the bus
+  - Lib - Load content from the bus into the ALU input register
 9. Return Address Register: Register that holds the address of the instruction that the program will return to after branching.
 It is positively edge triggered with two control pins
-  - Lc - Load the return address register from the bus
+  - Lc - Load content from the bus into the return address register
-  - Ec - Output the return address register onto the bus
+  - Ec - Output the content of the return address register onto the bus
 10. Output Register: Register that holds the content that the user wants to be outputted from the accumulator.
 It is positively edge triggered with one control pin
   - Lo - Load the output register from the bus